jparkington/SquiRtL/README.md

 # SquiRtL
-*Exploring reinforcement learning and its core algorithms through Pokémon Blue*

 SquiRtL is a project that explores the application of reinforcement learning techniques to play Pokémon Blue.
-The project aims to create an AI agent capable of learning and optimizing gameplay strategies through interaction with the game environment.
+It creates an AI agent capable of learning and optimizing gameplay strategies through interaction with its surrounding Game Boy environment.

-With the support of deep Q-learning networks (DQN), SquiRtL demonstrates how machine learning can be applied to complex game environments, offering insights into AI decision-making processes and optimization techniques.
+With the support of deep Q-learning networks (**DQN**), SquiRtL demonstrates how machine learning can be applied to complex game environments, offering insights into AI decision-making processes and optimization techniques.

 ## Installation